-Once you have created and shared your inventory, you should create a plan for updating it.
-Over time, accounts get closed or consolidated with other accounts, property is sold or acquired, stocks get converted to cash, and retirement accounts get depleted.
+Once you have created and shared your inventory, you should create an updated plan.
+Over time, accounts get closed or consolidated with other accounts, the property is sold or acquired, stocks are converted to cash, and retirement accounts are depleted.
 If you do not regularly update your inventory, there is a chance that you could create confusion and send your loved ones down rabbit holes as they try to handle your affairs.
 Avoid leaving them with a mess.
-Make sure your trust assets are properly labeled and can be easily found.
+Make sure your trust assets are appropriately labeled and can be easily found.

 Some people find it helpful to choose a specific date each year when they will review and update their inventory and estate planning documents.
 Make a plan, implement it, and stick with whatever will work best for you.
 If you do, your loved ones will praise your name for years.
 Please call me if you need assistance or have questions about reviewing your essential documents.

 Don’t miss Francine’s Latest Blogs:

 - How to Survive InflationSurviving High Inflation How to Survive Inflation.
 With inflation at a forty-year high, the rising cost of living is affecting everyone.
 While you may feel some distress as you watch […]

 - Contract MistakesContract Mistakes Contract Mistakes.
 No Written Agreement.Probably the number one contract mistake people make is not having written agreements with everyone they do business with.
 I am always amazed by […]

 - 31 Days of Estate PlanningEstate Planning Blogs Estate Planning Blogs.
 Have you ever wished there was one location to find basic information about estate planning?
 One location where you could get some definitions for […]